 Led by landscape architects from the Department of Parks and Recreation Design and Construction Division, the master plan report was developed with input from the public, partner organizations, and city staff from parks and recreation, public works and planning and economic development.
 Community engagement and analysis from previous reports and studies shaped the list of priorities and projects.
-Information from separate Natural Resource Inventories of Hidden Falls Park and Crosby Farm Park provided information for management of the park landscape.
+Information from separate Natural Resource Inventories of Hidden Falls Park and Crosby Farm Park provided information for programming and management of the park landscape by considering the location of existing habitat areas, sensitive plant communities, viewsheds, flood areas, and topography.
 Additional consideration was given to the current City of Saint Paul Parks and recreation system plan and recognition of the significance of the park at the regional scale.